CAP: Evaluation of Persuasive and Creative Image Generation: Alignment Results

 \section{Alignment Results}

-Table~\ref{tab:alignment_full}, represents the text-image alignment scores for different images and evaluated by CITE and baseline metrics.
-We included most results from this table in the main text, but had omitted Clip-score due to a time constraint.
-The table highlights that Image-Reward \cite{ImageReward} and VQA \cite{VQA} assign lower scores to $I_{real}$ (ground-truth) compared to generated images.
-Clip-score \cite{CLIP_score} performs reasonably as it rates $I_{real}$ the highest, but it rates the alignment of $I_{LLM}$ and $I_{AR}$ equally.
+Table~\ref{tab:alignment_full} represents the text-image alignment scores for different images and evaluated by AIM and baseline metrics.
+Since $I_{real}$ are the ground-truth images in the dataset and $AR_m$ are the interpretation of real images, we expect $I_{real}$ to have higher alignment score than $I_{gen}$ (i.e. $I_{AR}$, $I_{LLM}$).
+However, the table highlights that ImageReward (IR) \cite{ImageReward} and VQAScore (VQA) \cite{VQA} assign lower scores to $I_{real}$ (ground-truth) compared to generated images.
+This contradicts our expectation and highlights the limitations of these metrics when evaluating the alignment of images and implicit prompts.
+CLIPScore (CS) \cite{CLIP_score} performs reasonably as it rates $I_{real}$ the highest, but it rates the alignment of $I_{LLM}$ and $I_{AR}$ equally.
 This is problematic because human annotators preferred $I_{LLM}$ in 92\% of comparisons, demonstrating its superior alignment.
-CITE assigns the highest score to $I_{real}$, followed by $I_{LLM}$ which highlights the higher accuracy of our proposed evaluation method.
-Additionally, the agreement between human annotators and each of the alignment metrics, as shown in Table 3 of the main paper, demonstrates the superior accuracy of our proposed metric.
-Specifically, it outperforms Image-Reward, VQA, and CLIP-score by margins of 0.6, 0.4, and 0.54 out of 1, respectively, highlighting its effectiveness in evaluating alignment.
+AIM assigns the highest score to $I_{real}$, followed by $I_{LLM}$ which highlights the higher accuracy of our proposed evaluation method.